dojot/iotagent-http/README.md

 - If it does not receive a timestamp or receives an invalid timestamp, it uses the current timestamp.
 - Invalid values ​​for "ALLOW_UNSECURED_MODE" will be considered false.
 To enable set to "true".
+- With HTTP the tenant and device id in the body are mandatory, with HTTPS they are optional, but if both are passed they must match the cname.